Zohiu-Minecraft/.github/profile/README.md

+## Zohiu Minecraft
-## This is where I put plugins made for others so they aren't on my personal profile
+This is where I put all my repos related to Minecraft.